-The Kangaroo Island Marathon course route is located in the remote south-west corner of Flinders Chase National Park.
+The marathon course route is located in the remote south-west corner of Flinders Chase National Park.
 Runners are inspired by post-bushfire regenerating flora and fauna, undulating roads and trails, an exposed coastal section with views of the powerful Southern Ocean, a loop that travels by historic landmarks such as Cape de Couedic Lighthouse and Admirals Arch, and a zig-zag boardwalk leading to the iconic Remarkable Rocks.

-The half marathon and 10K course are 'out and back' routes that travel along Cape de Couedic Road, fostering a high degree of camaraderie amongst runners as they pass by each other in opposite directions.
+The half marathon and 10K course are 'out and back' routes that travel along Cape de Couedic Road, encouraging a spirit of camaraderie amongst runners as they pass by each other in opposite directions.

 The Kangaroo Island Marathon is owned by 1908 Sports Management and trades under the flagship brand Run Kangaroo Island.
-Our vision is to raise the profile of the Kangaroo Island Marathon as one of the Top 10 destination marathons in the world.
-We are proud that the event has delivered an economic benefit to the Kangaroo Island tourism industry in excess of $500,000 over the past 5 years.
+Our vision is to raise the profile of the Kangaroo Island Marathon to be one of the Top 10 destination marathons in the world.
+We are proud that the event continues to deliver a significant economic benefit to the local tourism industry.

-The Kangaroo Island Marathon was founded by Race Director Nathan Godfrey, and is operated in partnership with key stakeholders including the South Australian Tourism Commission and the Department of Environment & Water.
-The event is held in a remote location, and is supported by a team of experienced paramedics and senior medical officers from Event Medical Plus.
-We also work closely with local community groups such as Friends of Parks and Parkrun who provide volunteer support on race day.
+The Kangaroo Island Marathon was founded by Race Director Nate Godfrey, and is operated in partnership with key stakeholders including the South Australian Tourism Commission and the Department of Environment & Water.
+The event is held in a remote location and is supported by a team of experienced paramedics from Event Medical Plus.
+We also work closely with local community groups including Friends of Parks who provide volunteer support on race day.

 In 1800 the British Government commissioned Captain Matthew Flinders to explore and map the southern coastline of Terra Australis in HMS Investigator.
 Flinders made the first recorded European sighting of the island in March 1802.
 He came ashore on the north coast and named Kangaroo Island.